SIGN UP FOR OUR NEWSLETTER

 This project is dedicated to empowering the underserved young adults of the greater Sacramento area, fostering their readiness for fulfilling careers in parks management.
 This two-year outdoor education program provides 90 Sacramento Regional Conservation Corpsmembers (SRCC) with a 40 hour multi-week course led by experienced instructors from Effie Yeaw Nature Center (EYNC) and conducted in parks along the American River from Lake Folsom to the confluence with the Sacramento River.

-Leveraging the widely-recognized UC California Naturalist certification credential, the program provides an introduction to California’s ecosystems and natural history, the management of natural and cultural resources, and environmental interpretation and education.
-By emphasizing career-oriented knowledge, skills, and experiences, the program aspires to nurture a new generation of environmental leaders who are equipped to address the unique challenges facing our parks and natural areas.
+Leveraging the widely-recognized UC California Naturalist certification credential, we provide an introduction to California’s ecosystems and natural history, the management of natural and cultural resources, and environmental interpretation and education.
+By co-designing the core curriculum to emphasize career-oriented knowledge, skills, and experiences, we aspire to nurture a new generation of environmental leaders who are equipped to address the unique challenges facing our parks and natural areas.
 This project will highlight skills in park interpretation/planning and natural resource management.

 Audubon Canyon Ranch